PSR B0943+10: Mode Switch, Polar Cap Geometry, and Orthogonally Polarized Radiation: Results

-The four FAST observation epochs' integrated pulse profiles of PSR~B0943$+$10 are shown in Figure~\ref{fig:avrprof}.
-The profiles' polarization position angle (PA) curves could be well fitted with Rotating Vector Model (RVM,~\cite{RVM1969}), and the details on the geometry will be discussed in Section~\ref{sec:geometry_pol}.
-All pulse profiles' phase $0$ is chosen where the fitting RVM curves are steepest, i.e. the $\phi = \phi_{0}$ point of Equation~\ref{eq:RVM}.
+The profiles' P.A. curves could be well fitted with two orthogonal RVM curves, of which the details will be presented in Section~\ref{sec:rvm}.
+All pulse profiles' longitude $0^{\circ}$ is chosen where the fitting RVM curves are steepest, i.e. the $\phi = \phi_{0}$ point of Equation~\ref{eq:RVM}.
+Following is the radiation modes identification and analysis of the 4 epochs' profile evolution.